Shiina18/shiina18.github.io/_posts/2021-01-02-to-challenges.md

 Since Divine Magic is banned, Gambit is the most convenient debuff removing tool.
 ```

+Wizard lv.
+18

+Support: pure MP charger

+- Book, AVD shield, Cloud Shoes, AVD ring
+- Dark Magic
+- Silence
+- Meditate
+- Clarity

+Cloud Shoes provide Levitate which improves mage's poor movement, and Sidestep with which (and max avd gears) mage can evade ranged physical attack.

+Books + Meditate + Clarity generate MP then use Charge to transfer it to others.
+The targets: Spellblade and Matriarch with 3 magic + evade.

+Dark magic has quite a lot utility spells so he can also do something if Charge is not called for.

+Other units may not have the slot to equip Silence Ward, so he has another job to clear silence for backlines.

 Some thoughts for lv.
 18 version